White out of slopestyle as Sochi opening nears

 The discussions, part of the IOC's Olympic Agenda 2020 launched by President Thomas Bach, comes as athletes arrive en masse at the Black Sea resort.

-Security remains a top priority for Games organizers with the Olympics a target for Islamic militants as U.S. navy vessels entered the Black Sea for routine security operations this week.
+Security remains a top priority for Games organisers with the Olympics a target for Islamic militants as U.S. navy vessels entered the Black Sea for routine security operations this week.

 "They're there to conduct routine security operations and patrols," said Army Colonel Steve Warren, a Pentagon spokesman.